TylerGilman/TylerGilman.com/README.md

 1. Try building the image locally and pushing to Docker Hub
 2. On your VPS, use option 2 in the deploy script to pull from Docker Hub
 3. Check the logs with `docker-compose -f docker-compose.prod.yml logs -f`

+### Deployment Architecture

+The production setup includes:
+- **Traefik**: Acts as a reverse proxy and handles SSL certificates
+- **Watchtower**: Monitors Docker Hub for new images and updates containers automatically
+- **Application Container**: Runs the website itself
+- **Monitoring**: Optional Prometheus and Grafana for monitoring

 ## 💻 Usage